2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 High-fiber carbs

 Carbohydrates are not the enemy in a calorie deficit; refined, fiberless carbs are.
-Choose carbs that bring fiber and staying power along for the ride.
+Choose carbs that bring fiber and staying power along for the ride — for daily fiber targets and the highest-yield foods per calorie, see our guide on fiber for weight loss.

 • Rolled oats and steel-cut oats